Heil Hitler (song): Release and aftermath

-Reception
+Critical reception

 The song was panned by critics, including outrage and condemnation due to its embrace of antisemitism and praise of Adolf Hitler.

 Journalist Jonathan Sacerdoti from The Spectator described the lyrical content of "Heil Hitler" as "a crude litany of racial epithets, Nazi slogans, and sexual bragging".
 He disagreed with supporters who argued that the song is "an effort to 'confront' taboo or 'reclaim' pain", describing it as representative of "the collapse of cultural seriousness, the triumph of provocation over principle, and the ascendance of a cult that trades in attention as currency, heedless of the cost to our collective dignity."
 The song went viral on social media; West's X upload received over 6.5 million views by May 10, while six YouTube uploads collectively received hundreds of thousands of views.
 NBC News wrote that "The continued spread of the song and the varying approaches to moderation exemplify an increasingly fractured environment online and on social media."

 Some publications argued that censorship of the song may increase its popularity, as well as infringe on freedom of speech, a sentiment echoed by public figures such as Joe Rogan and Russell Brand.
-Far-right political pundit Nick Fuentes, who is closely associated with West, described it as the "song of the year", and posted on X that the song "has been stuck in my head all week" and imagined "50,000 people in a stadium ... singing every word."
 In July 2025, the Australian Department of Home Affairs revoked West's travel visa due to the song's promotion of Nazism.
-West had previously faced the possibility of being denied entry in 2023, as Minister for Education Jason Clare had suggested banning him from Australia due to several antisemitic comments he made in October 2022.
+West had previously faced the possibility of being denied entry in 2023, as Minister for Education Jason Clare suggested banning him from Australia due to several antisemitic comments he made in October 2022.